 - First-degree: Redding of skin with irritation; normally only requires first aid.

 - Second-degree: Blistering of skin accompanied by lingering pain if not treated properly.

 - Third-degree: Flesh whitens and pain is severe; requires immediate medical attention.

 - Fourth-degree: Skin will blacken and nerves, muscle, and bone may be destroyed; full recovery is not guaranteed, even with emergency medical care.

 - Fifth-and sixth-degree: Widespread or deep burns that are not considered to be survivable.

 Why Get One Burn Injury Lawyer When You Can Get Nine?

-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we make a point to work together as a team for each case that comes our way.
+At DiPiero Simmons McGinley & Bastress, PLLC, we make a point to work together as a team for each case that comes our way.
 By utilizing the know-how and knowledge of all nine of our Charleston, West Virginia burn accident attorneys, we are able to successfully approach each case from every angle, never missing a crucial bit of evidence to use to your advantage.
 Call us at 888.918.4761 today for a completely complimentary case evaluation to get you started in the right direction.